NSAPH/handbook/handbook/superset.md

 The query will be converted to a .csv file and is saved under the working directory.
 You can then use Jupyter Lab to explore the data.

 (customize)=
-## Customize your own conda enviornment
+## Customize your own conda environment

 Instructions coming soon...